TetianaFirsova/service/documentation/SPECIFICATION.md

 Resources are represented by URIs.
 The client send requests to these URIs using the methods defined by the HTTP protocol, and possibly as a result of that the state of the affected resource changes.

 To test the web service one should use the REST-clients, for example _curl_.
-It allows you to execute any HTTP methods for the desired resource.
-For example to test departments resource we can use the following curl command:
+It allows to execute any HTTP methods for the desired resource.
+For example to test departments resource one can use the following curl command:

 $ curl -i -H &quot;Content-Type: application/json&quot; -X POST -d &#39;{&quot;dep\_name&quot;:&quot;test faculty&quot;, &quot;description&quot;: &quot;test department description&quot;}&#39; http://depemp-service.herokuapp.com/api/departments